 VACTERL is an acronym that describes a non-random constellation of congenital anomalies.
 It is not a true syndrome as such and is equivalent to the VATER anomaly.

 The estimated incidence is 1 in 10,000-40,000 births 3.

 The VACTERL-H association is a rare non-random association which bears the features of the standard VACTERL association with added fetal hydrocephalus.

-Unlike the standard VACTERL association which is sporadic, the VACTERL-H is hereditory with both X linked 3 and autosomal recessive 2 inheritan...
+Unlike the standard VACTERL association which is sporadic, the VACTERL-H is hereditary with both X-linked 3 and autosomal recessive 2 inheritan...

 Vacuum phenomenon in the shoulder refers to the presence of intra-articular gas in the shoulder joint.
 It is a very common occurrence, particularly in external rotation.
 This can cause circular or linear areas of low signal intensity on GRE MR images of the shoulder obtained with external rotati...

 The vagina is a midline fibromuscular tubular structure positioned in the female perineum extending superiorly to the cervix and uterus in the pelvis.